 Sleep is essential for your health and well-being.
 It helps your body and brain repair, regenerate, and rejuvenate.
 It also affects your mood, memory, learning, immunity, and metabolism.
 Poor sleep can increase your risk of chronic diseases, such as diabetes, heart disease, obesity, and depression.

-While there are many factors that can affect your sleep quality, such as stress, noise, light, temperature, and lifestyle habits, one of the most overlooked ones is your diet.
+While many factors can affect your sleep quality, such as stress, noise, light, temperature, and lifestyle habits, one of the most overlooked ones is your diet.
 What you eat and drink before bed can have a significant impact on how well you sleep.

 Some foods and drinks can help you relax, calm your nerves, and induce sleepiness.
 Others can keep you awake, stimulate your brain, and disrupt your sleep cycle.
 Therefore, choosing the right foods and drinks before bed can make a big difference in your sleep quality.